Have a look here for some great ideas to wear out the kids this holiday.

 There is something magical about water.
 Why not have a riverside picnic or head to one of the lakes or reservoirs?
 There is England’s highest lake at Malham Tarn and Yorkshire’s largest natural lake at Semerwater hidden away above Hawes and Grimwith Reservoir close to Grassington.
 Then there is the picnic area by the River Lune at Devil’s Bridge or by the River Wharfe at Bolton Abbey and Grassington.
 If waterfalls are your thing then there are lots to visit including Aysgarth, Hardraw and Ingleton .

 We have great short walks taking in woods, spectacular sights, beautiful rivers or even a first hill top.
 Try a family cycle ride along some of our quiet country roads.
 You could visit a show cave at Stump Cross, Ingleborough or White Scar.
-To explore more caves or try climbing or abseiling contact a guide, such as Yorkshire Dales Guides, Alfresco Adventures or Clapham Adventure.
+To explore more caves or try climbing or abseiling contact a guide, such as Yorkshire Dales Guides or Alfresco Adventures.
 For more relaxed activities check out the Dales Countryside Museum, or during the summer holidays go to a Go Wild!

 Be a big kid!